Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 Pixelorama is available for free for all major desktop platforms, namely Windows, Linux and macOS.
 There is also a Web version available, which can be used directly from your browser, without downloading it.
 Stay tuned, because more platforms will be supported soon.

 ## Steam
-Pixelorama is coming soon to [Steam](https://store.steampowered.com/app/2779170/Pixelorama/) for Windows and Linux.
-It will become available once version 1.0 is out, and it will be paid, as a way to financially support the project.
-The Steam version is essentially the same as the free version, with some added benefits that come naturally from Steam, such as automatic updates.
-If you wish to be kept up to date as to when it will be available, **please wishlist it on Steam**.
+Pixelorama is available on [Steam](https://store.steampowered.com/app/2779170/Pixelorama/) for Windows and Linux.
+It is paid, as a way to financially support the project.
+The Steam version is essentially the same as the free version, with some added benefits that come naturally from Steam, such as automatic updates and Steam Achievements.
 <iframe src="https://store.steampowered.com/widget/2779170/" frameborder="0" width="646" height="190"></iframe>

 ## Itch.io